Prince-Emeka-Ekomaru/syncplay/FUTURE_FEATURES_PLAN.md

 **Tell me:**
 1. Do you want to add team selection to registration now?
 2. Should I create the YouTube embed for live streaming?
-3. Do you want a simple admin tool for managing the Nov 30 tournament?
+3. Do you want a simple admin tool for managing the Dec 20 tournament?
 4. What's your preference: Firebase (easy/fast) or Custom Backend (flexible)?

 I can implement any of these features immediately! 🚀